Torches

 Remember to keep oxygen away from grease or oil.

-This system is very similar to acetylene/O2 or acetylene/air in many ways but, also quite different.
+This system is very similar to acetylene/O2 or acetylene/air in many ways, but it is also quite different.
 Gas handling, PSIGS, and types of equipment may vary.
 With oxygen/O2, you’ll need two regulators: 1 for the propane and the other for oxygen.
 If you are using propane alone, you only need a propane regulator.
-I like having a regulator because I’m able to adjust the PSIG to match the tip size I’m using.
+I like having a regulator because I can adjust the PSIG to match my tip size.
 The Smith Little Torch has a chart showing tip sizes and their relationships to gas and O2 pressure.
-This chart is only applicable for the Smith Little Torch.
+This chart is only applicable to the Smith Little Torch.

 Rio Grande’s video on setting up a propane/oxygen torch.